olayis/expensus/README.md

     or
     yarn test:watch

-    Launches the test runner in the interactive watch mode.
+    Launches the test runner in watch mode.

 5.Run webpack production build